How to Talk to Your Child About Risky Decisions

 Some parents choose to give their child an “out.”
 This means if she is ever in a situation where she feels like things may lead to trouble, she can text you with a code word and you can pick her up—no questions asked.
 This may be difficult, especially if the place where you pick her up is a place you told her not to go etc. But you can choose to focus on the smart choice she made and her trust in you—not the negative choices that got her there.
 She will likely be doing her own thinking about her negative choices without your help.
 This may or may not work, depending on your child, but it’s one way you can begin building a stronger relationship of trust.

-What do I do if my child slips up?
+What do I do if my child slips up and needs legal help?

 When you talk about unhealthy risks, you should always establish clear limits.
 Of course, you can’t control everything your child does, but you should establish limits that you both know about.
 Let him know exactly what is unacceptable, and then follow through with a punishment if he crosses that line.
 Let him know you love him, but be firm and consistent.